yan-man/lottery-dapp/README.md

-# DEGENtralized Lottery v0.1
+# DEGENtralized Lottery v0.1.0

 A decentralized lottery Dapp.
 For degenerates.

-This project is a demo front end implementation with a decentralized lottery smart contract built on ethereum.
+This project is a front end demo of a decentralized lottery smart contract built on ethereum.
 It allows:

 - the ability to create lotteries with customizable parameters like maximum number of participants, variable minting time periods, or ticket price floor
 - players to mint lottery tickets by depositing eth - where their odds of winning correspond to the proportion of tickets they mint relative to the total pot